-During the three months ended March 31, 2020, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+During the three and six months ended June 30, 2020, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.

 The preparation of the condensed consolidated interim financial statements requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of revenue and expenses during the reporting period.
 Actual outcomes could differ from those estimates.
 The condensed consolidated interim financial statements include estimates, which, by their nature, are uncertain.
-Significant accounting policies and estimates made by management are the assumptions used in determining the valuation of share-based compensation.
+Significant accounting policies and estimates made by management are the assumptions used in determining the valuation of share-based compensation and the estimates related to prepaid and accrued research and development costs.